Allegheny County Employees' Retirement System v. Energy Transfer LP

 Case Leaders: Hannah Ross, Michael D. Blatchley, Adam H. Wierzbowski

-Case Team: Michael Mathai, Brendan Walden, Tim Fleming
+Case Team: Michael Mathai, Timothy G. Fleming

 This is a securities class action against Energy Transfer LP (“Energy Transfer” or the “Partnership”) and certain of the Partnership’s senior executives (collectively, “Defendants”) on behalf of investors in Energy Transfer common units between February 25, 2017 and November 11, 2019, inclusive.